cheshire-cat-ai/plugins-backend/README.md

 **GET** `/tag/{tag}`

-Returns all the plugins that have a specific tag.
+Return all the plugins that have a specific tag.

 **Pagination Parameters:**